 The value of turmeric in various cultural traditions has been backed up by various studies and modern research, which have analyzed the interaction between turmeric (and curcumin) and various parts of the body.

-The advantages of buying raw turmeric powder from TurmeriX™
+The advantages of buying raw turmeric powder as part of our X-factor blend: TurmeriX™

 Aside from having a great flavor kick, turmeric offers numerous health benefits.
 Two of the most prevalent are its role as a powerful anti-inflammatory and antioxidant, both of which make it an effective combatant to a huge number of health issues.